 Network security specialists (sometimes called information security analysts or some variation) also implement a plan of attack whenever there is a security breach.
 The department involved in this tactic is usually called the cyber and network security branch of the company.
-The important factor of network security is not only to protect against harm, but also to educate companies of potential threats and resolve issues with little damage as possible.
+The important factor of network security is not only to protect against harm but also to educate companies about potential threats and resolve issues with little damage as possible.

 Network Security Jobs and the Job Market

 Network security workers usually work at large corporations or organizations.
-Network security jobs focus on designing and improving computer systems to protect the company against threats.
-The job market of the network security analyst or ISA is constantly rising, and with it, so is the education level.
+These security jobs focus on designing and improving computer systems to protect the company against threats.
+The job market for the network security analyst or ISA is constantly rising, and with it, so is the education level.
 As of right now, the education requirement of a network security degree is a Bachelor’s of Science in a computer-related field.
 Suggestions include computer science or information science degrees.
 Computer engineering may also be a great option of choice as well for network security jobs, while students more interested in management may choose an MBA in Cybersecurity.

 Earning a certificate will increase an applicant’s chance of employment even better.
 There are a few different network security certificates available.
 The certificate is earned by passing at least one of the exams offered.
 Both the Cisco Corporation and Microsoft offer certifications for the network security field.
 However, some technology associations like CompTIA offers certifications geared to cyber security and network infrastructure training.

 Network Security Salary Expectations